Jinger Duggar & Jeremy Vuolo Hold Jessa Duggar’s Baby Boys After Pregnancy Rumor

 “Well, I love kids.
 I’m excited for the future, when Jeremy and I are married, to start a family,” she said in August, according to InTouch Weekly.

 “We haven’t talked about size, but I know we both love children,” Jeremy Vuolo added.
-“They’re a joy.
-We’ll have to see what the Lord provides.”

 But the Internet seems to be doggedly following Jinger Duggar’s every footstep, in hopes of catching her looking a little full.
 Knowing that her sister Jill and Jessa did not announce their pregnancy, at least until they enter the second trimester, it is likely that Jinger is keeping a big secret underneath her layers.